r-nikhil/instaconsult/README.md

-Finished API Endpoints.
+Finished API Endpoints.<br>
 1)/login.
 Send username and password.
-(Uses PHP Sessions) POST request 2)/profile.
+(Uses PHP Sessions) POST request<br>
+2)/profile.
 Simply send a get request..
 I will display the data for the correct user who has logged in.
 If not logged in he will be redirected to /login.
-You have to change frontend also accordingly.
+You have to change frontend also accordingly.<br>
 3)/open_project.
-GET Give project details of all the open projects available.
+GET Give project details of all the open projects available.<br>
 4)/open_project/id.
-GET Give project id there, I will retrieve project details.
+GET Give project id there, I will retrieve project details.<br>
 5)/closed_project.
-GET Give project details of all the open projects available.
+GET Give project details of all the open projects available.<br>
 6)/closed_project/id.
-GET Give project id there, I will retrieve project details.
+GET Give project id there, I will retrieve project details.<br>
 7)/accepted_project.
-GET Give project details of all the open projects available.
+GET Give project details of all the open projects available.<br>
 8)/accepted_project/id.
-GET Give project id there, I will retrieve project details.
+GET Give project id there, I will retrieve project details.<br>
 9)/deadline_project.
-GET Give project details of all the open projects available.
+GET Give project details of all the open projects available.<br>
 10)/deadline_project/id.
-GET Give project id there, I will retrieve project details.
+GET Give project id there, I will retrieve project details.<br>
 11)/create_profile_client.
 PUT.
-See schema/code for all the details you have to give in json.
+See schema/code for all the details you have to give in json.<br>

 The code quality now is very poor since being a novice I am experimenting with various methods.
 I dont want to waste time on write beautiful/easy to read code as of now.Once atleast a few modules are neatly working, I will organise stuff into libs, use redbeans, make functions.
 Please bear with this for sometime.
 Any doubt in the code, please PM me.